risc0/risc0/docs/metal-optimization-progress.md

 RISC0_RV32IM_METAL_EVAL_CHECK=1`

-On the M5 Max this passes the current serial rv32im suite with eval-check CPU verification and is faster than the CPU-eval-check safety fallback on the filtered `fib prove/poseidon2` benchmark.
-The non-serial test harness also passes, but this still needs longer stress testing before becoming the default.
+On the M5 Max this passes the current serial rv32im suite with eval-check CPU verification, the non-serial rv32im harness, and small-to-medium composite and succinct datasheet runs.
+It is faster than the CPU-eval-check safety fallback on the filtered `fib prove/poseidon2` benchmark, but this still needs longer stress testing before becoming the default.

 For the best local proving throughput, start with `ProverOpts::fast()` or `ProverOpts::composite()`.
 This produces a composite STARK receipt: fastest,